stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 published: false

 ---
-If you hear this from a CEO or CxO role, "Yes, our people are doing OKRs", you might want to short their stock and bet their OKRs will fail.
+If you hear this from a CEO or CxO role, "Yes, our people are doing OKRs", you might want to short the stock and bet their OKR implementation will fail.

-OKRs have to start with holding the CEO and leadership team accountable.
+To be successful, OKRs start with the CEO and leadership team accountable.

-But first, your leaders need to be aligned on the strategy tree.
+But first, the leadership team need to be aligned on the strategy tree.

 ## implementing OKRs - start with the strategy tree